John Devoy (1842-1928)

 Life

-main figure behind Irish-American funding of republicanism up to breakdown of relations with de Valera in 1919, breaking over tactics; supported Anglo-Irish Treaty in 1921 as first step; visited Ireland in 1924 for Tailteann Games; The Land of Éire (1822), also The Irish Land League (1882); Recollections of an Irish Rebel (1929).
-Letters published as John Devoy’s Post Bag, ed.
+remained the main figure behind Irish-American funding of Irish republicanism up to breakdown of relations with de Valera over tactics, 1919; supported the Anglo-Irish Treaty in 1921 as first step towards republican independence; visited Ireland in 1924 for the Tailteann Games; wrote The Land of Éire: The Irish Land League [&c.]
+(1882) and Recollections of an Irish Rebel (1929); his Letters were published as John Devoy’s Post Bag, ed.
 William O’Brien and Desmond Ryan (Dublin 1948); d.
-29 Sept., Atlanta city, buried Glasnevin; letters edited by William O’Brien and Desmond Ryan as Devoy’s Post Bag (1948).
+29 Sept.
+1928, Atlanta city, buried Glasnevin; letters edited by William O’Brien and Desmond Ryan as Devoy’s Post Bag (1948).
 DIW DIB DIH FDA

 [ top ]